Tiger Woods seems to play his best golf when he's tackling the iconic venues in the game, the Yankee Stadiums and Fenway Parks of golf, if you will.

 The 2001 PLAYERS victory, punctuated by his "better than most" birdie putt on the island-green 17th hole, was memorable.
-The title in 2013, en route to his last PGA Tour Player of the Year award, signaled his most recent -- and possibly last -- surge of spectacular golf.
+The title in 2013, en route to his last PGA Tour Player of the Year award, signaled a surge of spectacular golf.

 Video: What was Tiger's most memorable shot?

 Tiger will forever be linked to the Golden Bear.
 The club that Jack Nicklaus built outside of Dublin, Ohio is no exception.
 Woods won the Memorial Tournament five times (1999-2001, 2009, 2012) with Nicklaus in attendance.

 After winning in 2012, Nicklaus told Woods that the chip-in for birdie on the par-3 16th hole during the final round was "the best (shot) I've seen here."
 It was Woods's 73rd PGA Tour victory, tying him with Nicklaus at the time.

 4. Old Course at St. Andrews, Fife, Scotland